Diagnostic Examination Information

 Linear Algebra Diagnostic Examination Topics

-The following list shows the basic topics covered on the Linear Algebra Diagnostic Exam.
+The following is a non-exhaustive list of typical topics covered on the Linear Algebra Diagnostic Exam.

-- Vector spaces; subspaces; bases; spanning sets; linear independence; dimension.
+- Vector spaces over real and complex numbers; subspaces; bases; spanning sets; linear independence; dimension.

 - Linear transformations; rank and nullity; matrices, change of basis formula, similarity; dual space, Riesz representation theorem for inner product spaces.